t-bast/lightning-docs/spam-prevention.md

 * minimal (reasonable) barrier to entry as routing node
 * minimal overhead/cost for legitimate payments
 * minimal overhead to declare public paths to the network
+* incentive to successfully relay payments

 And we must avoid creating opportunities for attackers to:

 * penalize an honest node's relationship with its own honest peers
 * make routing nodes lose non-negligible funds
-* steal money (even tiny amounts) from honest nodes
+* steal money (even tiny amounts) from honest senders
 * more easily discover their position in a payment path
 * introduce third-party channel closure vectors (e.g Alice closing a channel between Bob and Caroll)